A wearable device that dynamically reflects your psycho-emotional

 via paypal

-Below is a video of my brother, Ian, wearing the Truth Wristband
+Below is a video of my brother, Ian, wearing the Truth Wristband while I

-psychodynamic response to be expressed in the skin response.
+be expressed in the skin response.

 (get